 Can I love a dog that shows affection via nibbles and biting?

-Can I love an intelligent dog that learns quickly and remembers well?
+Can I love an intelligent dog that learns fast and remembers well?

 Can I love a dog that may not listen and requires extra love and training?